AlloSphere-Research-Group/AlloSystem/README.md

 This will download and install all the AlloCore dependencies using apt-get, MacPorts or homebrew.

-2.2 Building Allosystem (Makefiles on all systems)
+2.2 Building Allosystem (Using Make on Linux, OS X and MSYS on Windows)
 ----------------------------------------

 You need to use cmake to configure the build for your system.
 You can build Allocore like this: